We all want our cash to grow and a good savings account can help you achieve that – as well as keeping your money safe for a rainy day.

 You can often get a better deal if you are prepared to fix the rate and lock your money away for the term of the account (of between one and five years).

 The advantage (if you don’t mind losing access to your cash) is you can be certain of what you will earn and your rate cannot fall.
 However, if interest rates rise across the wider economy you won’t benefit.
+A saving calculator can help to calculate this for you.

 While rare, a few providers allow you to withdraw some or all of your money during the fixed term, though that concession often comes with a penalty, such as the loss of interest.